A life during wartime: Jamie Farr, the most famous Jeep driver in history

 With the war won, Toledo could turn the grim determination of wartime to hope.
 Few knew the city already had peaked: postwar prosperity meant families could move out of the crowded North End to shiny new suburbs made affordable by the GI Bill.
 The jeep had become Jeep, and part of Kaiser, but Toledo had begun to slowly fall apart.

 Jameel had been a star in high school: An actor, a piano player, a class president and a features writer for Calvin M. Woodward High School’s Tattler newspaper.
 In between movies he read Theater Arts magazine, which ran an ad in the back for the Pasadena Playhouse of the Arts.
-On a hunch, Jameel wrote to them to apply and was accepted.
+On a hunch, Jameel applied and was accepted.
 He got the $600 tuition from selling his savings bonds.
 He would go to Hollywood on a late-night train headed west.
 His friends John and Larry took him downtown to say their goodbyes to their anxious friend.
 It was the first time he’d be on his own.

-Jameel moved to California, to attend class and live with his sister, who had married and moved to L.A.
+Jameel moved to California to attend class and live with his sister, who had married and moved to L.A.
 He had grown up listening to Red Skelton on NBC Tuesday nights on a crystal set; in Hollywood, his rich, woody voice got him a role on the Skelton radio program, as the comedian’s sailor buddy, Snorkel.

 The Skelton show opened up the world to Jameel.
 He traveled to Seoul to boost American troop morale after the cease-fire in Korea.
 Soon he landed his first film role—as Santini in “The Blackboard Jungle,” a part he won while working at an Army/Navy store in L.A. to pay for his rent and food.
-He’d watched movies with MGM stars in Toledo; now he was one, and ate in the commissary along with Katharine Hepburn, Clark Gable, and Elizabeth Taylor.
+He’d watched movies with MGM stars in Toledo; now he was one and ate in the commissary along with Katharine Hepburn, Clark Gable, and Elizabeth Taylor.

 War would be a constant echo in Jameel’s life.
 Like Elvis, his career halted when he was drafted.
 In 1957, Jameel went on active duty to Japan and Korea, then came home to serve two years with the reserves, where he drove a Jeep on weekends.
 It was a sort of homecoming, but it had nearly snuffed out his fledgling acting career, just as his friends had landed starring roles—friends that included Dennis Weaver, Robert Blake, and Clint Eastwood.

-Jameel had become Jamie Farr but then, but he still wore a gold baptismal cross for faith, one that still had the imprints of his baby teeth.
+Jameel had become Jamie Farr by then, but he still wore a gold baptismal cross for faith, one that still had the imprints of his baby teeth.
 He relied on faith to sustain him through the long dry spells between parts.
 By 1964 he grew so desperate that he stopped at a St. Jude shrine and begged of the apostle to give him a sign—should he stick with acting, or give it up?
 His answer came in the form of a phone call when he got home after his plea.
 He’d landed a role in “The Greatest Story Ever Told,” a movie in which he’d end up playing Jude Thaddeus, St. Jude, the apostle of the hopeless.

 Jamie Farr Day and a Half; courtesy the Toledo Blade